Breakfast at Sweethearts: Reception

 At the 1979 TV Week/Countdown Music Awards, Breakfast at Sweethearts was nominated for Best Australian Album, and won for Best Australian Record Cover Design.
 The cover photo was taken in the heritage-listed Marble Bar in the Sydney Hilton.

-Allmusic says, "the songs on this album may comprise the best set of any of the band's non-compilation studio discs," but notes, "it is a masterpiece tainted by a poor recording job."
+AllMusic said, "the songs on this album may comprise the best set of any of the band's non-compilation studio discs," but notes, "it is a masterpiece tainted by a poor recording job."
 The reviewer notes, "Don Walker's songwriting -- and his storycrafting around local references -- could engage a listener underwater."
 The album is given a score of four stars from a possible five.

 Reviewed in Roadrunner at the time of release, it was said, "If you're into good, driving rock, it's as good an album as you'll get anywhere in the world," though it was noted that some of the songs were, "a bit too samey."
 Juke Magazine noted the album was not, "just a collection of songs.
 It exudes a conceptual aura at street level, cleverly indigenous.
 The main vehicle for this is Don Walker's lyrics."
-Rip It Up was less positive, describing Barnes singing as, "white boy sings the blues and gets laryngitis" and the lyrics as "predicatbly sexist" but, "what saves their ass is the tunes".
+Rip It Up was less positive, describing Barnes singing as, "white boy sings the blues and gets laryngitis" and the lyrics as "predictably sexist" but, "what saves their ass is the tunes".

 The third single from the album, "Shipping Steel", was described as, "Gutsy Australian hard rock and the best thing Chisel have done since the marvelous "Khe Sanh".
 Will pick up airplay, and why not?"